 Trails Carolina offers a therapeutic wilderness program that is based on decades of experience and scientific research that balances the benefits of wilderness therapy with the practical experience of a residential base camp.
 Upon arrival, each student is assigned a Primary Therapist who immediately conducts a thorough clinical assessment.
 Assessments and progress reports will continue throughout your child’s stay, and every member of the Trails Teams—Therapeutic, Wilderness, Academic and Residential—is involved in this process to improve our understanding of your child, their progress, and any remaining challenges.

-Our supportive therapeutic wilderness programs for troubled teens and young adults allow us to teach practical skills for positive behavior, then test these newfound skills your child has gained to help create stronger behavioral patterns.
+Our supportive therapeutic wilderness programs for troubled teens allow us to teach practical skills for positive behavior, then test these newfound skills your child has gained to help create stronger behavioral patterns.
 Through expeditions and clinical expertise, Trails provides an environment for your child to learn to effectively express their emotions and adopt healthy behaviors.